openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

    leveraged workload i.e. DSS, DSS_REP, OLTP and OLTP_REP, attaching and detaching will no longer work and the volume type will be unusable.
    Refrain from upgrading to PowerMax OS 5978 or greater on an All Flash until a fix is merged.
-Please contact your Dell EMC VMAX customer support representative if in any doubt.
+Please contact your Dell EMC PowerMax customer support representative if in any doubt.

 System requirements and licensing
 =================================

-The Dell EMC VMAX Cinder driver supports the VMAX-3 hybrid series, VMAX All-Flash series and the PowerMax arrays.
+The Dell EMC PowerMax Cinder driver supports the VMAX-3 hybrid series, VMAX All-Flash series and the PowerMax arrays.
+Please note we will be no longer supporting the VMAX hybrid series in the ``T`` release of OpenStack.

-The array operating system software, Solutions Enabler 9.0.x series, and Unisphere for PowerMax 9.0.x series are required to run Dell EMC VMAX Cinder driver.
+The array operating system software, Solutions Enabler 9.0.x series, and Unisphere for PowerMax 9.0.x series are required to run Dell EMC PowerMax Cinder driver.

 Download Solutions Enabler and Unisphere from the Dell EMC's support web site